-The answer to this question depends on why you want to buy Bitcoin.
-If you’re looking to own some Bitcoin in order to use and spend it, then it’s rarely a bad time to invest in Bitcoin (as long as you can afford the coins).
+The answer depends on what your goals are.
+If you’re looking to own some Bitcoin in order to use and spend it, then it’s rarely a bad time to do so (as long as you can afford the coins).
 If, however, your aim is to make a profit in either the long or short term, then there are more things to consider.

-Before buying Bitcoin, look at how it has performed over time – both recently and over the long term.
-The price of BTC has often seen steep rises and sharp falls over short periods of time, and you want to do everything you can to ensure you’re buying the dip rather than the peak.
-For this, it’s important to keep up to date with the latest analysis of the Bitcoin market.
+You want to look at how it has performed over time – both recently and over the long term.
+The BTC price has often seen steep rises and sharp falls over short periods of time, and you want to do everything you can to ensure you’re buying the dip rather than the peak.
+For this, it’s important to keep up to date with the most recent analysis of the Bitcoin market.
 Here’s the latest from our experts:

 Bitcoin price analysis for May

 Bitcoin (BTC) price analysis for 2021 as crypto adoption ramps up

 Bitcoin (BTC) price analysis as Central Bank of Turkey bans crypto payments

 2. What problem does Bitcoin solve, and what are the coin’s investment prospects?

 The problem that Bitcoin solves is the same as it has been since its launch in 2008: how to have a viable currency without the need for a centralised institution.
 Bitcoin’s fame and value have been built on its ability to function as a currency without the need for the backing of banks.

 Since Bitcoin emerged, thousands of other coins have followed, but none has (as of yet) knocked Bitcoin off its perch as the leading cryptocurrency in the world.
 Many of the coins that have come after have built themselves on ambitious projects trying to apply the blockchain to new problems, but Bitcoin remains just as it ever was: a currency enabled by blockchain technology.